valentineezeh/perspective-backend/README.md

 # Perspective
-This is a Car Pooling Web Application that connects users who are willing to offer a ride to other users who are going to the same destination.
+This is a simple api that adds a user and fetch all users.

 ##
 API Endpoint: http://localhost:4111